 Failure of the first budget summit

 The Commission's technical services made several proposals to try to please everyone.
 The final one was 1.069 % of GNI.
 Closer to 1%, and including an increase in the "rebates" for Germany, the Netherlands, Sweden, Austria and Denmark, to please the frugal and attract the Germans.
-But also an increase in the CAP to please the friends of cohesion and France, at the cost of reducing other budget items such as funds for research, defense and foreign affairs.
+But also an increase in the CAP to please the friends of cohesion and France, at the cost of reducing other budget items such as research, defense and foreign funds.

 But the blocs did not budge.
 The frugal remain entrenched at 1%, and the friends of cohesion in response have decided to do the same, but at the 1.3% proposed by the European Parliament (even if they know it is unrealistic).